algovista-collab/Data-Structures-and-Algorithms/Binary-Tree/Traversals.md

 ### 🔹 Inorder
 - While curr != NULL
   → If no left, add val → move right
-  → Else find predecessor → make thread → move left
-  → When thread found, remove it → add val → move right
+  → Else find right most node of the left child, connect its right to the curr, set curr to curr->left → If right is already connected to curr, set to null, push the val to the result and move to right

 ### 🔹 Preorder
 - Similar, but add val **before** moving left